Bioconductor/BioC2019/resources/workshop-syllabus.md

 Provide names and contact information for all instructors.

-# Course Description
+# Workshop Description

 Along with the topic of your workshop, include how students can expect to spend their time.
-For the description may also include information about what type of course it is (e.g. instructor-led live demo, lab, lecture + lab, etc.).
+For the description may also include information about what type of workshop it is (e.g. instructor-led live demo, lab, lecture + lab, etc.).
 Instructors are strongly recommended to provide completely worked examples for lab sessions, and a set of stand-alone notes that can be read and understood outside of the workshop.

 ## Pre-requisites

-List any course prerequisites, for example:
+List any workshop prerequisites, for example:

 * Basic knowledge of R syntax
 * Familiarity with the GenomicRanges class
 * Familiarity with xyz vignette (provide link)

-List relevant background reading for the course, including any theoretical background you expect students to have.
+List relevant background reading for the workshop, including any theoretical background you expect students to have.

 * List any textbooks, papers, or other reading that students should be familiar with.
 Include direct links where possible.

-## Class Participation
+## workshop Participation

 Describe how students will be expected to participate in the workshop.